AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 2. Skeptical Lock Mechanism (ie: [SharedRecursiveMutex](@ref ecstasy::thread::SharedRecursiveMutex))

-   The [SharedRecursiveMutex](@ref ecstasy::thread::SharedRecursiveMutex) (SRM, too loong to write) is made in a way to be @ref Lockable either with or without the const qualifier but the behavior will change:
+   The [SharedRecursiveMutex](@ref ecstasy::thread::SharedRecursiveMutex) (SRM, too loong to write) is made in a way to be @ref ecstasy::thread::Lockable "Lockable" either with or without the const qualifier but the behavior will change:

    - Calling `lock()`/`unlock()` on a non-const SRM will perform an **exclusive lock/unlock on the mutex**
    - Calling `lock()`/`unlock()` on a const SRM will perform a **shared lock/unlock on the mutex**